chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 **Prerequisite:**
 - You wil need to request a vCPU quota increase in your AWS account in your region.
 Your limit usually starts at 0 and you need a least 4 to use a GPU-enabled EC2 instance.
+I requested 24 vPCUs.
 - Create a Docker Hub account

 # 1. AWS Cloud Setup